GadgetAngel/STM32-Template/README.md

 A Build template for projects using the **stm32vl discovery board**, using the arm embedded gnu toolchain, and the STM32F10x Standard Peripheral Library.
 See "book.pdf".
 This repository is a modified fork of https://github.com/geoffreymbrown/STM32-Template repository.

-Do not use the "book.pdf"'s method of installing the GNU Arm Embedded Toolchain, instead use these instructions:
+Do not use the "book.pdf"'s method of installing codesourcery GNU Toolchain tools!!
+You should now use the GNU Arm Embedded Toolchain tools.
+The below instructions will show you how to install the GNU Arm Embedded Toolchain:

 **For Windows 10**: use the Windows 10 installer (gcc-arm-none-eabi-10-2020-q4-major-win32.exe, select default but placd a check mark next to update system path variables) : https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads